 Informative Annexes expand knowledge about electrical safety

 - Informative Annex E has updated text to correlate with the redefined terminology associated with hazard and risk.
 This annex provides clarity and consistency about definitions as well as risk management principles vital to electrical safety.
-(New in the 2015 edition)
+(New in the 2015 code change/update)

 - Understand the Risk Assessment Procedure with clarification and sample worksheets in Informative Annex F.

 - Evaluate layering of PPE with Informative Annex M – Layering of Protective Clothing and Total System Arc Rating